 Revive: Revives fainted Pokémon and heals half of their HP.
 Unlocks at Level 5.

-[Rumored] Max Revive: Revives fainted Pokémon and heals all of their HP.
-Reported by some other sites, but no confirmed encounters yet.
-Likely unlocks at some point past Level 20.
+Max Revive: Revives fainted Pokémon and heals all of their HP.
+Unlocks at Level 30.

 Potion: Heals injured Pokémon for 20 HP.
 Unlocks at Level 5.